kitab-project-org/kitab-project-org.github.io/_pages/corpus_data/apps.md

   - image_path: /images/apps/diff_square_cropped.png
     alt: "A text pair aligned through the diff viewer"
     title: "The diff viewer"
     excerpt: "An application that allows you to see the differences between two related pieces of text.
-It is used primarily to read passim outputs, but it can be used with any two (relatively short) pieces of related text"
+It is used primarily to read passim outputs, but it can be used with any two (relatively short) pieces of related text."
     url: "https://kitab-project.org/diffViewer/"
     btn_label: "Use the diff viewer"
     btn_class: "btn--primary"